melvfnz/melvfnz.github.io/README.md

 # melvfnz.github.io
 Personal website, built using Boostrap.
+Includes blog consisting of machine learning, data science and Python information.

 ## Getting Started
 1. Fork the repository to make it yours.